Ballakermeen High School: Current use

 The school used to be a Junior High School where pupils attended from the age of 11 to 14 and they would then go to a Senior High School such as St Ninians.
 Both schools became full high schools.

 It currently has 1700+ students aged 11–18, making it the larger of the two secondary schools in Douglas in terms of student numbers and the largest on the island (St Ninian's High School is the other secondary school in Douglas).
 The school offers GCSEs, BTECs and City and Guilds qualifications for study.
 The sixth form department of the school (renovated and extended during 2013-2014 period) offers A-level qualifications.
 Facilities at the school include a swimming pool, sports hall, ICT suites, laboratories and a theatre.
+The school's sports field is changed every season for a fitting sport. in autumn it is used as a rugby pitch, in early spring it is used as a football pitch and in early summer there is a running track.

-The school was used as a location in the 2006 British Spy film Stormbreaker.
+The school was used as a location in the 2006 British spy film Stormbreaker.

-In November 2014, work began on a new £3.2m three-storey extension to accommodate Ballakermeen's 300 sixth form students.
+In November 2014, work began on a new £3.2M three-storey extension to accommodate Ballakermeen's 300 sixth form students.